-Although fatigue is not usually a symptom of asthma, having asthma can cause fatigue.
-Symptoms of asthma, such as wheezing and coughing, may make people feel more tired, or they may affect a person’s quality of sleep.
-Severe asthma or asthma attacks can also be very tiring for the body.
+Fatigue is not usually a symptom of asthma, but having asthma can cause fatigue.
+Asthma symptoms may make people feel more tired, or affect sleep.
+Severe asthma or asthma attacks can also be very tiring.

 Experiencing breathing difficulties, a chronic cough, or asthma symptoms while trying to sleep may all contribute to fatigue.

 In this article, we look at the link between fatigue and asthma, causes, treatment, and prevention, as well as when to contact a doctor.

 Authors of the study conclude that many factors could be causing fatigue but that there may be a link between fatigue and breathing difficulties, poorly controlled asthma, and asthma-related quality of life.

 People may feel fatigue when they have asthma symptoms, especially if they are experiencing them frequently.
 Nighttime asthma may lead to fatigue, and people may feel more tired after an asthma flare-up.